 If you are taking a cruise vacation with a destination on Cape Verde then you do not need to apply for a separate tourist visa yourself, as long as you leave the archipelago again via the cruise ship.
 The cruise lines usually provide the tourist visa as part of the package offered.

 A tourist visa for up to 30 days is required in Cape Verde, unless you come from one of the visa-exempt countries which are most in Africa or Europe.

-Yes, travelers are required to register via a platform.
+Yes, all travelers are required to register via the EASE platform.
 Preferably a few days upon arrival.
 You will be asked for passport details, arrival and departure dates, et cetera.

 Your passport must be valid for at least 6 months when you arrive to the Cape Verde Islands.

 I hold a Malaysian passport and have booked to travel to Sal in January departing from the UK where I reside.
 Will I need to apply for a visa and how should I do so?
 Thank you so much for your help.